Confidentiality & Data Sharing

 The practice is also signed up to share data with local NHS commissioning organisations via EMIS Search & Report.
 This involves sharing the results of specific searches set up to identify the numbers of patients meeting the search criteria - patient-identifiable data is not shared.

-5. National Audit data extractions
+5. Other National data sharing initiatives

+a) This practice participates in the National Diabetes Audit - see information leaflet (2 page pdf).
 An annual extraction of data using your NHS number and date of birth to link information from your GP record and hospital records to assess diabetes care.
 If you do not want information taken from your GP records for this audit, please let us know - we will need to add a code to your record to ensure your data is not extracted.